SmarterApp/RDW_DataGenerator/CONTRIBUTING.md

 date-taken and group name).
 The ask is to have all students in a group have the same session with 0-3 students of the group in a second session, sometimes.
 Then the date-taken for a school/grade should be spread out, not all the same day.
 Perhaps use school attributes to control when assessments are given.

+#### WIP - subject files

+Load subject files and replace:
+* SUBJECTS
+* CLAIM_DEFINITIONS
+* ALT_SCORE_DEFINITIONS

+Need to:
+* Create Subject model
+    * claims
+    * alt-scores
+    * ?stderr flag?
+    * ?english-related flag?
+* Create reader for Subject
+* Distinguish between subject_code and subject (all current usage is subject_code)
+* Change LEVELS_BY_GRADE_BY_SUBJ, probably just remove the BY_SUBJ part
+    * although there is english-capability considerations in a few places, perhaps have an english-related flag in the subject?